dsmurrell/autobazaar/README.md

 # autobazaar

-A tool to install the OpenBazaar Server in the cloud ([Digital Ocean](https://m.do.co/c/ae523dc7d5e4) for starters).
+A tool to install the OpenBazaar Server in the cloud on [Digital Ocean](https://m.do.co/c/ae523dc7d5e4) for starters (that link is my referral link and gives you a free 10$ or 2 months store time if you are new to Digital Ocean).
 This tool lets you bypass the installation tedium and allows you to run a permanently online store on Digital Ocean's cheapest droplet at $5 a month.
 The installation process should take somewhere between 8 and 11 minutes.

 ## usage instructions